 Oxalate stones can show up in any body tissue including the brain and even the heart.

-Oxalate crystals resembling shards of glass which become lodged in the heart cause tiny tears and damage to this vital muscle with every single contraction pumping life giving blood to the rest of the body.
+Crystals comprised of oxalates resemble shards of glass.
+They can become lodged in the heart causing tiny tears and damage to this vital muscle.
+With every single contraction, more damage is caused as the heart pumps life giving blood to the rest of the body.

 Oxalate crystals which end up in the thyroid can cause thyroid disease by damaging thyroid tissue.